Kaveh's Blog logo

-My Favorite Tool for Live Monitoring Linux
+Live Monitoring Linux With Conky

 Published on

-☕3 mins read
+3 mins read

 Conky is my favorite tool for live monitoring my ubuntu machines (Github repo here).
 It is a light, performant, and highly customizable tool that usually peaks on the side of my second screen, so I can quickly keep an eye on most system's resources.